iankorf/phic/README.md

 	cd ik
 	make

 Place the `ik` directory at the same level as the `phic` directory.
-This is necessary because the phic `Makefile` references the parent directory to get to ik.
+That is, there should be a parent directory containing both the `ik` and `phic` directories.
+This is necessary because the phic `Makefile` references the parent directory to get to `ik`.

-Now you can go to the `phic` directory and build that too.
+After you've build `libik.a` you can go to the `phic` directory and build the `phic` executable.

 	git clone https://github.com/iankorf/phic.git
 	cd phic